 An Academic-Clinical warning shall be initiated by the instructor at any time during the semester when the student is not consistently meeting specific clinical objectives and/or course requirements.
-Even if performance has not merited a clinical warning during the semester, a student can fail clinically if not meeting objectives at the end of the semester.
-Satisfactory clinical performance must be demonstrated by the end of the semester.
+Students will be required to meet with the Clinical Course Coordinator to establish a Clinical Performance Improvement Plan.
+Even if performance has not merited a clinical warning during the semester, a student can fail clinically if not meeting critical indicators at the end of the semester.
+Satisfactory clinical performance, as outlined in Appendix D, must be demonstrated by the end of the semester.